26 Uses for Rubbing Alcohol

 - Put some alcohol on a cold sore to help it dry up more quickly.

 - Use it on bruises.
 Apply the alcohol every day, and it will help the black and blue mark disappear more quickly.

 - It will remove the adhesive left from band-aids and tape.
 Leave it on the adhesive for a minute and then scrub off.

 Don't forget that alcohol can be useful for pets too.

 - Remove ticks.
-Dab some alcohol on the tick, before you try to remove it.
+Dab some alcohol on the tick before you try to remove it.
 This should make the tick loosen its grip.
 Then pull the tick straight out from the animal's body.
-Use some alcohol afterwards to disinfect the area.
+Use some alcohol afterward to disinfect the area.